Iran clerics urge unity as nuclear scientist buried

 Ayatollah Mohammed Emami-Kashani told worshippers Ahmadi-Roshan's assassination - the latest of several attacks blamed on foreign agents - should encourage voters not to heed opposition calls to boycott a parliamentary election on March 2.

-"The nation should wake up," Emami-Kashani said in his sermon, repeating a warning by Supreme Leader Ayatollah Ali Khamenei that Iran's Western enemies were plotting to use the election to destabilize the 32-year-old Islamic Republic.
+"The nation should wake up," Emami-Kashani said in his sermon, repeating a warning by Supreme Leader Ayatollah Ali Khamenei that Iran's Western enemies were plotting to use the election to destabilise the 32-year-old Islamic Republic.
+"We have the election coming up and, as the leader said, the enemy is planning for the elections.
+All the people should be united."

 COVERT WAR

-Ahmadi-Roshan was to be interred at a shrine close to a fellow nuclear scientist assassinated in the same way two years ago, on January 12, 2010.
-Some Iranians have called for reprisals.
+Ahmadi-Roshan, whose grieving family have been shown on national television accusing Iran's enemies of killing him, was to be interred at a shrine close to a fellow nuclear scientist assassinated in the same way two years ago, on January 12, 2010.

 Some Iranians have called for reprisals against Israel.